• Hash256

 Why do we use a merkle root?

-You only need the right branches (the “merkle proof”) to reconstruct the merkle root
+With a merkle tree you only need the specific branches (the merkle proof) to reconstruct the final hash (the merkle root)

-A merkle tree is just an efficient way to prove that something is in a set, without having to know the full set.
+So by using a merkle tree, we can find out if a transaction is part of a block without having to know every other TXID in the block.
+Or in technical terms, a merkle tree provides an efficient way to prove that something is in a set, without having to know the full set.

 Merkle Proof Example